A New Year of 2026 begins with the closing off of the Old Year of club cycling with the Traditional Annual Statistics blog.

 | Annual Avg | 3,172 | 73 |

-With the Christmas Lunch ride being called off due to rain, the Riding Year ended slightly earlier than other years.
-Despite this, a record 101 ride blogs were written up in 2025.
+With the official Christmas Lunch ride being called off due to rain, the Riding Year ended slightly earlier than other years.
+Despite this, a record 102 ride blogs were written up in 2025.
+The 102nd was the brave ride by the "Five Riders of the Wet Gear" from Holt to Gresford (in the dry) and then home (in the very wet)

 With another year passing this has meant that the average miles per ride has hovered around the 40-41 miles over the last thee years - I wonder why??